 Despite these challenges, if attentive parents skillfully negotiate it, the experience of living in two family cultures can teach children important skills.
 Interestingly, these skills encompass both traditionally “masculine” and “feminine” attributes.
 Both boys and girls in post-divorce families must learn to be diplomatic, sensitive to others’ needs, persuasive, empathic, nurturing, multitasking, resilient in new situations, independent, self-confident, and self-aware.
 For my children, both now successful adults, it means they like living abroad from time to time and enjoy traveling.
 They have no trouble adapting to new cultures, whether at college or at the in-laws’ house, abroad or in the workplace.
 They quickly and easily adjust to new jobs, with different demands and workplace environments.
 It is second nature to them to quickly read and assess new situations, figure out how they work, and how to become valued assets in them.
 They take moving across the country, or the globe, in stride, and their friends often turn to them when in need of emotional insight and support.
 Like so many other children of divorce, they are succeeding where our culture expects them to fail.

 Additionally, in my experience and in that of researchers across the ideological spectrum, living in two divergent cultures causes children to become self-reflective and autonomous thinkers.
 Each parent’s point of view must be considered and evaluated, though they are often at odds with each other.
-As a result, children quickly learn that there are at least two valid points of view on almost every issue, and it is up to him or her to decide which ones make the most sense.
+As a result, children quickly learn that there are at least two valid points of view on almost every issue, and it is up to them to decide which ones make the most sense.
 Such children are forced to develop ethics and opinions of their own, based on their own perceptions and experiences.
 In the same way, in each household these children are likely to be viewed and evaluated in dissimilar ways, since each parent values traits differently.
 As a result, they cannot fully accept the self-image imposed on them by either parent, but instead must develop a sense of identity that is uniquely their own.

 Growing up differently